 I’ve been arrested

 Being arrested in Australia

-If you have been arrested, it's important to understand your rights and what to expect during the process.
+People who have been arrested often consider learning about their rights and what may occur during the process.
 This guide explains what happens when you're arrested, your legal rights, and the steps that typically follow.

+I’ve been arrested